EOSChronicleProject/eos-chronicle/README.md

 # Git branches

-`master` branch of Chronicle is compatible with current release of EOSIO `nodeos` (currently 1.8.0 release).
+`master` branch of Chronicle is compatible with releases 1.8 and 2.0 of EOSIO `nodeos`.

 `nodeos-1.8rc2` branch of Chronicle is only compatible with the release candidate (nodeos 1.8rc2) because th efinal release has different output